divyasonla/Trying-documents/README.md

 ```
 This site was built using [GitHub Pages](https://pages.github.com/).

-This is a example of/
+This is a example of
 github documentation